Amberdong27/2024SDD-Amber.D-Grow/Maintenance.md

 This application is run on a PWA system, where the SQL database is used for the study tips function.
 Most time related functions are run on the LocaleTime/Date function.
 Local Storage is also used to store task data.

+## Installation Requirements
+The application is run on a Express Web Server.
+The application is also split between public and private files where the public files should be pushed forwards for user use, while the private files are for the developer use.

 ## Main Variables
 ### Study Timer
 - `startTime` - gets locale time asstart time